Color & Stroke

 Scoping

-Visual options (color, stroke-width) can be applied at any scope: global, word, character, or part.
+Visual options (color, stroke-width, and the dot-sizing options) can be applied at any scope: global, word, character, or part.
 Layout options (grid, margin, crop, etc.) are global-only.
 See the Options System for how scoping and cascade work.

 Beyond the named options above, you can pass through arbitrary SVG attributes, inline CSS styles, classes, and IDs.
 See SVG Pass-Through Attributes for details.